ny-collins/internet_speed_test/docs/DEPLOYMENT.md

 - **Cloudflare → Amsterdam Backend:** 150-300ms latency (normal for Africa-Europe)
 - **Railway → Amsterdam Backend:** <50ms latency (same datacenter)

-**This is intentional!** The Cloudflare frontend serves UI fast (from Dar es Salaam), but speed tests intentionally connect to Amsterdam to measure real international performance.
+**This is intentional!** The Cloudflare frontend serves UI fast (from Nairobi), but speed tests intentionally connect to Amsterdam to measure real international performance.

 ---